Licensed Tattoo Artist: Job Description and Education Requirements

-There is no national protocol that must be followed in order to become a professional tattoo artist.
+In general, tattoo artists earn a license based on completion of a training program and passing an exam that measures their ability to understand and follow formally established health and safety protocols, not their creative ability in designing or applying body art.
 State licensing and certification requirements vary.
 In some cases, there are no statewide regulations, and requirements are left to county or city government.
-In general, tattoo artists earn a license based on completion of a training program and passing an exam that measures their ability to understand and follow formally established health and safety protocols, not their creative ability in designing or applying body art.
 Typically, tattoo artists are required to be at least 18 years old.
 Licensed or certified tattoo artists may need to renew their credentials every few years.

 Licensing or Certification Requirements

 Certification or licensing standards may require a tattoo artist to complete training or an apprenticeship in an approved setting and under the supervision and guidance of another established professional in the field.
 This can take 1-2 years.
 Some states mandate that apprentices hold a special apprentice license or permit, usually earned by filling out an application and paying a fee.